 What is it?
 A nylon putting mat with rubber backing.

-We like: easy to set up, can store away when not in use
+We like: Easy to set up, can store away when not in use

-Watch out for: doesn't include a ball return system
+Watch out for: Doesn't include a ball return system

 With their own indoor putting mat, any golfer can practise their aim and accuracy away from the green.
 Over time, this means they'll approach game-winning putts with even more confidence.
+It’s the kind of Christmas gift they’ll appreciate long after the festive season has ended.

 Why we chose it

 'This putting mat has been a game-changer for my practice routine.
-The materials feel premium and the alignment guides make it easy to focus on improving my consistency.
+The materials feel premium, and the alignment guides make it easy to focus on improving my consistency.
 It also rolls up neatly into the carry bag, so I can easily store it away when I'm done.'

 Neil Caldicott